jsmithdenverdev/presentations/fieldresolvers/slides.md

 ## Cons

 - Slightly more complex, requires a secondary resolver function
-- Brings us to the GraphQL n+1 query problem
+- Brings us to the GraphQL N+1 query problem

 ---

 # The N+1 query problem

-A bad day to be a field
+A bad day to be a field.

-The N+1 query problem arises when we leverage resolvers.
+The N+1 query problem generally refers to a query that results in multiple sequential DB operations.

+- Fetching a list of data, and including a field resolver
+- Fetching nested fields, which may require their own resolvers to be run
+- Fetching recursive data structures, which may require the same queries to be run

-Resolvers are executed independently and don't know if similar data has been loaded or can be batched.
+Resolvers are executed independently and sequentially, they don't have a native batching mechanism.

 ---